4lex0017/unsicheres-webforum/docs.md

 - 3: Bei fehlgeschlagenen Anmeldeversuchen wird dem Nutzer eine generische "Login fehlgeschlagen!"-Nachricht ausgegeben.

 #### Rate Limiting

-Attempting to find log-ins via brute force is harder when the rate at which requests are sent to a server is limited.
-The administrator can choose different levels of rate limiting - none of these should limit a legitimate user scrolling the site.

 Brute-Force-Attacken können ausgebremst werden, indem die Geschwindigkeit, in der Anfragen geschickt werden dürfen, limitiert wird.
 Daher werden verschiedene Stufen an Rate-Limiting unterstützt - keine davon sollte einen legitimen